dnoor-k/dnoor-k.github.io/README.md

 <img width="2560" height="1316" alt="image" src="https://github.com/user-attachments/assets/d8a4bcef-0e08-4478-a019-a89f7d38b9ad" />

 ## Overview
 Geospatial QA Validation Pipeline that utilizes Philadelphia Stormwater Billing parcel data, and validates both tabular and geospatial data for structural integrity, data quality checks, schema validation, and topology validation.
-Also generates a visualization of topology related errors (overlaps, slivers, intersections), and generates data quality reports to help decide a recommended course of action if issues are severe enough.
+Also generates a visualization of topology related errors (overlaps, slivers, intersections), and generates data quality reports to help decide a recommended course of action.

 ---